wso2/docs-is/en/docs/develop/writing-a-custom-local-authenticator.md

 7. Sign in to the Management Console.

-8. Create a new user with the name `Alice`.
+8. Create a new user with the name `Larry`.

 9. Create a new user role called  `photoSharingRole` and assign it to the newly created user.